Sessions' 2017 agenda at DOJ reflects Trump's, despite rocky relationship

 "It is the honor of a lifetime to serve as the attorney general of the United States," Sessions told his former Senate colleagues in an October hearing.
 It's also been a year not short of controversy.

-Here are the key developments from the 2017 Department of Justice (outside of special counsel Robert Mueller's probe into Russian election meddling):
+Over the last year, we have seen key developments at the 2017 Department of Justice (outside of special counsel Robert Mueller's probe into Russian election meddling):

 Crime and punishment